 Maintaining Your Grill Grates – Step By Step Instructions

 What do you do if your grill grates become rusty?
-And how do you maintain them to ensure they don’t rust in the first place?
+How to clean rusty grill grates and how do you maintain them to ensure they don’t rust in the first place?
 You can see it all in this video from Greg Mrvich of Ballistic BBQ.
 We have also broken it down for you with the following step by step instructions.

 If your grill plates have become rusty: